 - If you change your avatar, it may take a few hours to show because of our cache.
 You may clear your browser’s cache to immediately see the change.

 - There are several avatar display options available in the Discussion Settings.

 - If your Gravatar is set but not showing up on blog pages, it may be because the image rating is too high.
 You can check and change image ratings on gravatar.com.

-For more information, please visit gravatar.com FAQ page.
+For more information, please visit the gravatar.com support page.